JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 ## June 2026

-Here's everything that shipped in Qodana Cloud over the month.
+Here's a summary of everything that has been shipped in Qodana Cloud this month.
 As always, this covers user-facing features, UI improvements, bug fixes, and stability work that affects your experience.

 ### Security